slucyp/slucyp.github.io/_pages/about.md

-I primarily work in the area of empirical corporate finance.
-My research focuses on the intersection of Mergers and Acquisitions (M&A), labor finance with an emphasis on inventors, corporate innovation, and climate finance.
+I work in the area of empirical corporate finance.
+My research focuses on Mergers and Acquisitions (M&A), labor finance with an emphasis on inventors, corporate innovation, and climate finance.
 I am also interested in empirical banking.

 **I am on the job market during the 2024-2025 academic year.**